Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-In AreaSearch's latest postcode-level ATO data released for financial year 2022, Stawell's median income among taxpayers is $45,057.
-The average income in Stawell during this period was $53,917.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Stawell's median income among taxpayers is $45,057, with an average of $53,917.
 This is below the national average.
-In comparison, Rest of Vic.'s median income was $48,741 and the average was $60,693.
-Based on Wage Price Index growth of 10.11% since financial year 2022, current estimates suggest Stawell's median income would be approximately $49,612 and the average would be around $59,368 as of March 2025.
-According to 2021 Census figures, incomes in Stawell fall between the 12th and 24th percentiles nationally for households, families, and individuals.
-In terms of income distribution, 27.9% of Stawell's community earns between $1,500 and $2,999 (2,360 individuals).
-This aligns with the surrounding region where this cohort also represents 30.3%.
-Despite modest housing costs allowing for retention of 90.1% of income, total disposable income in Stawell ranks at just the 19th percentile nationally.
+Rest of Vic.'s median is $48,741 and average is $60,693.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Stawell are approximately $50,536 (median) and $60,473 (average) as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Stawell fall between the 12th and 24th percentiles nationally.
+The income distribution shows that 27.9% of the community earns $1,500 - 2,999 (2,360 individuals), similar to the surrounding region at 30.3%.
+Housing costs are modest with 90.1% of income retained, but total disposable income ranks at just the 19th percentile nationally.

 Frequently Asked Questions - Income